franciscop/umbrella/Porting_from_jQuery.md

 "*Why should I port from jQuery to umbrellaJS?*"
 Simply because [you might not need jQuery](http://youmightnotneedjquery.com/) to do all these fancy things.

-But if you like the easy and readable syntax, **but** don't like how fat and slow jQuery is, you have two choices (IMHO):
+But if you like the easy and readable syntax, **but** don't like how fat and slow jQuery is, you hould

 - use **zepto.js** as [drop in replacement](http://zeptojs.com/)
 - port to **umbrellaJS**